jrblevin/markdown-mode/README.md

     (`markdown-toggle-inline-images`).
 This is a toggle command, so pressing this once again will remove inline images.

-  * Styles: <kbd>C-c C-s</kbd>
+  * Text Styles: <kbd>C-c C-s</kbd>

-    <kbd>C-c C-s e</kbd> inserts markup to make a region or word italic (<kbd>e</kbd>
+    <kbd>C-c C-s i</kbd> inserts markup to make a region or word italic.
+If
-    for `<em>` or emphasis).
-If there is an active region, make the region italic.
+    there is an active region, make the region italic.
 If the point is at a non-italic word, make the word italic.
 If the point is at an italic word or phrase, remove the italic markup.
     Otherwise, simply insert italic delimiters and place the cursor in between them.
-Similarly, use <kbd>C-c C-s s</kbd> for bold (`<strong>`), <kbd>C-c C-s c</kbd> for inline code (`<code>`), and <kbd>C-c C-s k</kbd> for inserting `<kbd>` tags.
+Similarly, use <kbd>C-c C-s b</kbd> for bold, <kbd>C-c C-s c</kbd>
+    for inline code, and <kbd>C-c C-s k</kbd> for inserting `<kbd>` tags.

-    <kbd>C-c C-s b</kbd> inserts a blockquote using the active region, if any,
+    <kbd>C-c C-s q</kbd> inserts a blockquote using the active region, if
-    or starts a new blockquote.  <kbd>C-c C-s C-b</kbd> is a variation which always operates on the region, regardless of whether it is active or not.
+    any, or starts a new blockquote. <kbd>C-c C-s Q</kbd> is a variation which always operates on the region, regardless of whether it is active or not (i.e., when `transient-mark-mode` is off but the mark is set).
 The appropriate amount of indentation, if any, is calculated automatically given the surrounding context, but may be adjusted later using the region indentation commands.

     <kbd>C-c C-s p</kbd> behaves similarly for inserting preformatted code
-    blocks, with <kbd>C-c C-s C-p</kbd> being the region-only counterpart.
+    blocks (with <kbd>C-c C-s P</kbd> being the region-only counterpart) and <kbd>C-c C-s C</kbd> inserts a GFM style backquote fenced code block.

-  * Headings: <kbd>C-c C-t</kbd>
+  * Headings: <kbd>C-c C-s</kbd>

-    All heading insertion commands use the text in the active region, if any, as the heading text.
+    To insert or replace headings, there are two options.
+You can insert a specific level heading directly or you can have `markdown-mode` determine the level for you based on the previous heading.
+As with the other markup commands, the heading insertion commands use the text in the active region, if any, as the heading text.
 Otherwise, if the current line is not blank, they use the text on the current line.
 Finally, the setext commands will prompt for heading text if there is no active region and the current line is blank.

-    <kbd>C-c C-t h</kbd> inserts a heading with automatically chosen type and
+    <kbd>C-c C-s h</kbd> inserts a heading with automatically chosen type and
-    level (both determined by the previous heading).  <kbd>C-c C-t H</kbd>
+    level (both determined by the previous heading).  <kbd>C-c C-s H</kbd>
     behaves similarly, but uses setext (underlined) headings when possible, still calculating the level automatically.
     In cases where the automatically-determined level is not what you intended, the level can be quickly promoted or demoted (as described below).
-Alternatively, a <kbd>C-u</kbd> prefix can be given to insert a heading promoted by one level or a <kbd>C-u C-u</kbd>
-    prefix can be given to insert a heading demoted by one level.
+Alternatively, a <kbd>C-u</kbd> prefix can be given to insert a heading _promoted_ (lower number) by one level or a <kbd>C-u C-u</kbd> prefix can be given to insert a heading demoted (higher number) by one level.

-    To insert a heading of a specific level and type, use <kbd>C-c C-t 1</kbd>
+    To insert a heading of a specific level and type, use <kbd>C-c C-s 1</kbd>
-    through <kbd>C-c C-t 6</kbd> for atx (hash mark) headings and <kbd>C-c C-t !</kbd> or
+    through <kbd>C-c C-s 6</kbd> for atx (hash mark) headings and <kbd>C-c C-s !</kbd> or
-    <kbd>C-c C-t @</kbd> for setext headings of level one or two, respectively.
+    <kbd>C-c C-s @</kbd> for setext headings of level one or two, respectively.
     Note that <kbd>!</kbd> is <kbd>S-1</kbd> and <kbd>@</kbd> is <kbd>S-2</kbd>.

     If the point is at a heading, these commands will replace the